Function Basis Encoding of Numerical Features in Factorization Machines: The basis function encoding approach

-It is known \cite[pp~149]{spline_guide}, that cubic splines can approximate an arbitrary function $g$ with $k \leq 4$ continuous derivatives up to an error bounded by $O( \| g^{(k)} \|_\infty / \ell^k)$\footnote{For a function $\phi$ defined on $S$, its infinity norm is $\|\phi\|_\infty = \max_{x\in S} |\phi(x)|$}, where $g^{(k)}$ is the $k^\text{th}$ derivative of $g$.
-The spanning property (Lemma \ref{thm:spanning_property}) ensures that the model's segmentized outputs are splines spanned by the same basis, and therefore their power to approximate the optimal segmentized outputs.
-Therefore, assuming that the functions we aim to approximate are smooth enough and vary ``slowly'', in the sense that their high-order $k^{\text{th}}$ derivatives are small, the approximation error goes down at the rate of $O(\tfrac{1}{\ell^k})$, whereas with binning the rate is $O(\tfrac{1}{\ell})$.
+For the approximation power, it is known \cite[pp~149]{spline_guide}, that splines of degree $d$ can approximate an arbitrary function $g$ with $k \leq 1 + d$ continuous derivatives up to an error bounded by $O( \| g^{(k)} \|_\infty / \ell^k)$\footnote{For a function $\phi$ defined on $S$, its infinity norm is $\|\phi\|_\infty = \max_{x\in S} |\phi(x)|$}, where $g^{(k)}$ is the $k^\text{th}$ derivative of $g$.
+The spanning property (Lemma \ref{thm:spanning_property}) ensures that the model's segmentized outputs are splines spanned by the same basis, and therefore \rotem{are powerful enough?}\alex{fixed} are more powerful in approximating the optimal segmentized outputs than step functions.
+Assuming that the functions we aim to approximate are smooth enough and vary ``slowly'', in the sense that their high-order $k^{\text{th}}$ derivatives are small, the approximation error goes down at the rate of $O(\tfrac{1}{\ell^k})$, whereas with binning the rate is $O(\tfrac{1}{\ell})$.

-A direct consequence is that we can obtain a theoretically good approximation which is also achievable in practice, since we can be accurate with a small number of basis functions, and this significantly decreases the chances of sparsity issues.
-This is in contrast to binning, where high resolution binning is required to for a good theoretical approximation accuracy, but it may not be achievable in practice.
+A direct consequence is that we can obtain a theoretically good approximation which is also achievable in practice, since we can be accurate with a small number of basis functions, and this significantly decreases the chances of sparsity and over-fitting issues.
+This is in contrast to binning, where high-resolution binning is required to for a good theoretical approximation accuracy, but it may not be achievable in practice.

-Yet another important property of the B-Spline basis is that at any point only \emph{four} basis functions are non-zero, as is apparent in Figure \ref{fig:bSpline_basis}.
-Thus, regardless of the number of basis functions we use, computing the model's output remains efficient.